 Through an extensive group of dealers, Muddy River distributes its diversified selection of high quality equipment to grain, livestock, rice and cotton producers throughout New South Wales, Queensland, Victoria, South Australia, and Western Australia.
 Muddy River has been associated with the majority of its dealers for nearly 20 years.

-Our Australian dealer network is supported by Muddy River employees residing in New South Wales, Victoria, South Australia, Queensland and Western Canada.
-Our Australian based staff provides local assembly, service, maintenance and sales support to the Dealers and their end user clients.
+Our Australian dealer network is supported by Muddy River employees residing in New South Wales, Victoria, South Australia, Queensland and Western Australia.
+Our Australian based staff provide local assembly, service, maintenance and sales support to the Dealers and their end user clients.
 The office in Canada manages the supplier relationships, and assists our Australian staff and our dealer network on a day to day basis.
 In an effort to provide fast and efficient service to our dealers and their customers, Muddy River established parts and assembly depots on both the East and West coasts of Australia.
 All of our sales and service personal in Australia have numerous years of industry and product experience, which enables them to extend the highest level of product support to our all of our dealers.

 Muddy River is committed to providing our dealers and their customers with high quality products, expert industry and product knowledge, innovative equipment to meet the markets ever changing needs and a premiere level of after-sales support.